manu-silicon/xenko-docs/manual/getting-started/Install-Xenko.md

 # Install Xenko

-This topic provides the steps to download and install Xenko Gaming Engine on your system.
+This topic provides the steps to download and install Xenko Game Engine on your system.

 ## Download